Larsterbraak/TimeGAN/README.md

 # TimeGAN for short rates

 Welcome to my MSc Thesis for completion of the MSc Quantitative Finance at the Erasmus University Rotterdam.
 In this study, I simulate 1-day, 10-day, and 20-day short rate paths for EONIA using the TimeGAN model.
 Next to that, I evaluate the ECB's mapping of EONIA to €STER and check the applicability of TimeGAN for interest rate simulation of €STER, i.e. after the EONIA-€STER transition.
+See the [Thesis](Thesis.pdf) or check out the rest below!

 ## Table of contents
 * [Results](#results)